davidakennedy/davidakennedy.com/_src/pages/reading.md

 1. &hearts; _And There Was Light: Abraham Lincoln and the American Struggle_ by Jon Meacham
 2. _Tiny Habits_ by BJ Fogg
 3. _Effortless: Make It Easy to Do What Matters_ by Greg McKeown
+4. _Frederick Douglass: Prophet of Freedom_ by David W. Blight